 You have the right to information regarding this application and to be involved in the process.

 - You can review

-- At the end of the process, review the OEB's decision and its reasons on its website.
+At the end of the process, you can review the OEB’s decision and its reasons on our website

-The OEB intends to consider cost awards in this proceeding that are in accordance with the
+The OEB does not intend to consider cost awards for this hearing.

 Our file number for this case is

-EB-2022-0184.
-To learn more about this hearing, find instructions on how to file a letter with your comments or become an intervenor, or to access any document related to this case, please enter the file number EB-2022-0184 on the
+EB-2023-0161.
+To learn more about this hearing, find instructions on how to file a letter with your comments or become an intervenor, or to access any document related to this case, please enter the file number

-There are two types of OEB hearings: oral and written.
-EPCOR has asked for a written hearing.
-If you think an oral hearing is needed, you can write to the OEB to explain why by August 24, 2022.
+There are three types of OEB hearings – oral, electronic, and written.
+EPCOR has applied for a written hearing.
+The OEB is considering this request.
+If you think an oral or electronic hearing is needed, you can write to the OEB to explain why by